animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Is the goal to help people or to be able to say, "Yep, we sure saved that life."?

 The option to die is agony-relieving.
 Taking it away contributes to suicide ideation.
 Keeping it illegal leads to gruesome methods that lack dignity, but are the only remaining option.
 It's a healing right for somebody to have within their own choice, for their own life.
 I don't want to extend a political slogan beyond its intended meaning, but My Body, My Choice is true.
-A society’s responsibility is to negotiate for the life of the people who inhabit it — not a person's to give what's left of theirs suffering inexpressibly within an unjust society.
+A society’s responsibility is to negotiate for the lives of the people who inhabit it — not a person's to give what's left of theirs suffering inexpressibly within an unjust society.

 #### Intimacy healing